 We may also request the auditor’s report separately, if necessary.
 In addition, we may commission a sample-based audit in accordance with our own annual audit plan.

 The audit obligation, the project implementation and the compliance with the terms and conditions are always examined in line with the terms in force at the time of the decision.
 A funding decision may also be accompanied by special conditions.
 The audit proceeds based on the report template, taking into account the funding scheme audited and crossing out unnecessary sections.
 Make sure to contact the auditor in good time before the end of the funding period.
-The final approval of the costs will be given only after the project’s audit report has been submitted to the Academy.
+The final approval of the costs will be given only after the project’s audit report has been submitted to the Research Council.

 The audit is a way to ensure that the reported cost accrual corresponds to the total costs of the project.
 The costs must have been incurred during the funding period mentioned in the funding decision, taking into account any extensions granted.
 The only costs partly incurred after the funding period that are accepted are the costs of the auditor’s report.
 As the audit costs must be included in the final payment request, it is important that the audit invoice is delivered promptly.